bschulz81/optimal_mean_estimator/README.md

-    print(p," times the sample mean was better or equal than the optimal mean estimator \n", "\n average error to the populationmean ", np.mean(error1), "\n\n", )
+    print(p," times the sample mean was better or equal than the optimal mean estimator \n", "\n average squared error to the populationmean ", np.mean(error1), "\n\n", )

-    print(c, " times the optimal mean estimator was better or equal than the sample mean\n" , "\n average error to the populationmean ", np.mean(error2),"\n\n")
+    print(c, " times the optimal mean estimator was better or equal than the sample mean\n" , "\n average squared error to the populationmean ", np.mean(error2),"\n\n")

+    print("mean skewness of the population", np.mean(skewness))

     plt.hist(population, bins='auto')  # arguments are passed to np.histogram
     plt.title("distribution Histogram")
     plt.show()